Brahex/text-mining-final-project/README.md

 ## A tentative list of milestones for the project
 - Week 1 - Determine topic
 - Week 2 - Do sentiment analysis, determine method of evaluation, look at first model
-- Week 3 - Try more models
+- Week 3 - Try more models (see below for what we ended up looking at)
-- Week 4 - Try more models
+- Week 4 - Try more models (see below for what we ended up looking at)
-- Week 5 - Try more models
+- Week 5 - Try more models (see below for what we ended up looking at)
 - Week 6 - Do survey for evaluation, clean up code, write report, prepare presentation

 ## Division of the work